qiskit-community/qiskit-qec/README.md

 The following provides a list of papers that are good introductions to QEC or various aspects of QEC

 ## Publicly Accessible QEC Software packages

+* **stabnf**: This source code is the C implementation with a simple text-based user interface of an algorithm that writes stabilizer quantum circuits under normal form by Marc Bataille.
+Details of the work can be found in this article: [arxov.org:2107.00885](https://arxiv.org/abs/2012.09224).
+It is available from [github](https://github.com/marcbataille/stabilizer-circuits-normal-forms).
+Language: C

 * **qecsim**: is a Python 3 package for simulating quantum error correction using stabilizer codes by David Tuckett.
 It provides access to all features via a command-line interface.
 It can also be used as a library via the fully-documented API.
 It includes many common codes, error models and decoders, and can be extended with additional components.
 It is available from [github repo](https://github.com/qecsim/qecsim).
 Language: Python and C. Status: Active